Helsinki UX Workshops

 This workshop is an intermediate level workshop intended for practitioners looking to zoom out and practice more holistic design for services and products.
 It’s especially appropriate for those who work in medium to large organizations that operate in multiple channels and contexts.September 5

-Design Operations and Program Managementwith Jacqui FreyDirector of Design Operations at MailChimpRegister
+Scaling Design with Program Managementwith Jacqui FreyDirector of Design Operations at MailChimpRegister

 Design leaders face the challenges of balancing design craft and quality, people management, and cross functional alignment while managing the priorities of the business at the pace of their industry, customer expectations, and competition.
 Keeping track of everything can be chaotic and an all-encompassing job.